ASGGroupVic/EC2-auto-operator/README.md

 ###How to use it
 Set up a schedule with Cron format via the tag feature in your EC2 instances.
-For Example: Automatically start up your instance at 9am from Monday to Friday
+For Example: Automatically start up your instance at 9am from Monday to Friday.
 ```
 KEY         VALUE
 auto:start  0 9 * * 1-5